Race

 human eyes beset in bark

-her smile strains an ancient face
+her smile strains an ancient faceshe is a statement

 there, at the protest to save the trees